The future of Retail: What's next?

 - They like to try and test the product

 - Items can be returned easily

 What’s going to happen in the future?

 It’s not just consumers that are having an effect on high street stores.
-There are many pressures stemming from other sources that are having a detrimental effect on the retail industry.
+There are many pressures stemming from other sources that are having a detrimental effect on the retail industry and company profit:

 How are retailers going to innovate?

 Innovation is key to survival, but how are retailers strategically investing in new and innovative retail technology?

 Using cash to buy a product is decreasing rapidly, making way for newer, quicker ways to make a payment.
 Apple pay, banking apps and, in the very near future, biometric payments will replace cash all together.